Bobby Lyle

-Robert Lyle (born March 11, 1944) is a jazz pianist/organist and educator.
+Robert Lyle (born March 11, 1944) is an American jazz pianist/organist and educator.

 Early life

 Lyle was born in Memphis, Tennessee, on March 11, 1944, to parents Robert and Elise Lyle.
 He grew up in a musical household after the family moved from Memphis to Minneapolis when Lyle was age 1.
 He showed an early aptitude for music with his mother, a church organist, being his first piano teacher when he was aged just six years old.
 By junior high school he was playing clarinet and flute in the band as well as continuing piano lessons.
 He had already started playing jazz by ear, and by the time he attended Central High School in Minneapolis, Minnesota he came to the attention of drummer Harry Dillon who hired him to play in his trio at a private club in St. Paul, Minnesota.
 Lyle was 16 years old and this was his first professional gig.
 After graduating from Central High Lyle attended Macalester College in St. Paul where he studied piano for two years under his tutor, pianist and composer, Professor Donald Betts (1929-2021).
 He then left to become a full time musician.
 He was soon hired by ex Ramsey Lewis bandmates Redd Holt (drums) and Eldee Young (bass) to begin touring the national jazz club circuit as Young-Holt Unlimited.
 In 1970, aged 26, Lyle met and briefly played with Jimi Hendrix who was planning on starting a jazz-rock group with Lyle and fellow Minnesotans Willie Weeks (bass) and Bill Lordan (drums) before Hendrix's death later that year.